Who Needs Open Rates Anyway?

-What do we do about Apple’s latest update harpooning our open rates?
+What do we do about Apple’s update harpooning our open rates?

 Last month, Apple rolled out a new update that enhances email privacy for users of the iPhone.
 The result for marketers is that open rates for a marketing email are less accurate.